Update 2023 – Taking a Break

-I took a break from blogging in 2022 and am continuing this break into 2023 – Learn more here.
+I took a break from blogging in 2022 and am continuing into 2023 – Learn more here.

 About Me and My Blog

-What I learned, shared in my story of chronic fatigue syndrome (ME/CFS).
-How I learned about trauma I never realized I’d experienced (like most people, I just thought it was normal).
+Here’s my story of chronic fatigue syndrome (ME/CFS) and what I’ve learned about trauma that I never realized I’d experienced (like most people, I just thought my experiences had been “normal”).

 Trauma and Other Chronic Illnesses